Canadian Western Bank: Energy Firms' Upside, Canadian Bank Balance Sheet

 "Stable deposits, with strong, 9% growth of relationship-based branch-raised funding including a very strong 15% increase in lower-cost demand and notice deposits."

-When the deposit base for Home Capital collapsed, they were forced to borrow money bearing over a 10% interest rate (20% on the first C$1 billion), this interest rate is obviously not sustainable when taking lending money out at a much lower rate.
+When the deposit base for Home Capital collapsed, they were forced to borrow money bearing over a 10% interest rate (20% on the first C$1 billion), this interest rate is obviously not sustainable when lending money out at a much lower rate.
 Canadian Western's borrowing cost decreased.
 The piece cites a "loan to value" of 68% as somehow being terrifying.
 He conveniently missed mentioning that every Canadian bank has a similar ratio for uninsured mortgages… To somehow equate Canadian Western to a subprime lender because under %10 of its loan book is in uninsured mortgages (similar to every Canadian Bank), makes no sense.
 Bad mortgages are not what sunk Home Capital, it was a run on the bank.
 On top of this CWB is down almost 20% since the Home Capital collapse.
 I have taken this opportunity to pick up more shares.

 Valuation